mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/VACUUM.html.md

 `VACUUM ANALYZE` performs a `VACUUM` and then an `ANALYZE` for each selected table.
 This is a handy combination form for routine maintenance scripts.
 See [ANALYZE](ANALYZE.html) for more details about its processing.

-`VACUUM` \(without `FULL`\) simply reclaims space and makes it available for re-use.
-With heap tables, this form of the command can operate in parallel with normal reading and writing of the table, as an exclusive lock is not obtained.
-However, extra space is not returned to the operating system (in most cases); it's just kept available for re-use within the same table. `VACUUM FULL` rewrites the entire contents of the table into a new disk file with no extra space, allowing unused space to be returned to the operating system.
-This form is much slower and requires an `ACCESS EXCLUSIVE` lock on each table while it is being processed.
+`VACUUM` \(without `FULL`\) marks deleted and obsoleted data in tables and indexes for future reuse.

-XXX `VACUUM` \(without `FULL`\) marks deleted and obsoleted data in tables and indexes for future reuse and reclaims space for re-use only if the space is at the end of the table and an exclusive table lock can be easily obtained.
+With heap tables, it reclaims for re-use only if the space is at the end of the table and an exclusive table lock can be easily obtained.
 Unused space at the start or middle of a table remains as is.
+This form of the command can operate in parallel with normal reading and writing of the table, as an exclusive lock is not obtained.
+However, extra space is not returned to the operating system (in most cases); it is just kept available for re-use within the same table. `VACUUM FULL` rewrites the entire contents of the table into a new disk file with no extra space, allowing unused space to be returned to the operating system.
+This form is much slower and requires an `ACCESS EXCLUSIVE` lock on each table while it is being processed.

-XXX With append-optimized tables, `VACUUM` compacts a table by first vacuuming the indexes, then compacting each segment file in turn, and finally vacuuming auxiliary relations and updating statistics.
+With append-optimized tables, `VACUUM` compacts a table by first vacuuming the indexes, then compacting each segment file in turn, if applicable, and finally vacuuming auxiliary relations and updating statistics.
 On each segment, visible rows are copied from the current segment file to a new segment file, and then the current segment file is scheduled to be dropped and the new segment file is made available.
 Plain `VACUUM` of an append-optimized table allows scans, inserts, deletes, and updates of the table while a segment file is compacted.
-However, an `ACCESS EXCLUSIVE` lock is taken briefly to drop the current segment file and activate the new segment file.
+However, an `EXCLUSIVE` lock is taken briefly to drop the current segment file and activate the new segment file.

-XXX `VACUUM FULL` does more extensive processing, including moving of tuples across blocks to try to compact the table to the minimum number of disk blocks.
-This form is much slower and requires an `ACCESS EXCLUSIVE` lock on each table while it is being processed.
+`VACUUM FULL` for append-optimized tables does more extensive processing, including moving of tuples across blocks to try to compact the table to the minimum number of disk blocks.
+However this may also happen for `VACUUM` (without `FULL`) based on how many hidden tuples there are. `VACUUM FULL` requires an `ACCESS EXCLUSIVE` lock on each table while it is being processed.
 The `ACCESS EXCLUSIVE` lock guarantees that the holder is the only transaction accessing the table in any way.

 When the option list is surrounded by parentheses, the options can be written in any order.
 Without parentheses, options must be specified in exactly the order shown above.
 The parenthesized syntax was added in Greenplum Database 6.0; the unparenthesized syntax is deprecated.